WDTI

 WDTI (channel 69) is a religious television station in Indianapolis, Indiana, United States.
-The station is owned and operated by the Daystar Television Network through its subsidiary Indianapolis Community Television.
+The station is owned by the Daystar Television Network through its subsidiary Indianapolis Community Television.
 WDTI's offices are located on Crawfordsville Road in northwestern Indianapolis (near Speedway), and its transmitter is located on Walnut Drive, also on the city's northwest side (near Meridian Hills).
 Daystar also separately operates a low-power television station in Indianapolis, WIPX-LD (channel 51).

 History

 Channel 69 first signed on the air on June 6, 1988, as WBUU, an educational independent station founded by Butler University.
 It changed its call letters to WTBU in 1991.

 In 1992, WTBU joined PBS as its fourth member station in the Indianapolis market—after WFYI (channel 20), Bloomington-based WTIU (channel 30) and Muncie-licensed WIPB (channel 49); through PBS' Program Differentiation Plan, a fraction of the network's programming was distributed between all four stations, with WFYI carrying most of PBS' programs as the primary PBS outlet for the market.
 In 2004, Butler University sold WTBU to Indianapolis Community Television, Inc., an arm of the Daystar Television Network.
 The new owners began carrying programming from the religious broadcast network.